sungdzda/Responsive-FBI-Warning/README.md

 ![](Images/3.png)

 ***
-Note that the script will draw over your terminal; however, any content on the previous screen will be preserved in the scroll buffer.
+Note that the script will paint over your terminal; however, any content on the previous screen will be preserved in the scroll buffer.
 This is a nice feature by design.
 See the screenshot below.

 ![](Images/4.png)